 - One-on-one interviews that last from 30-60 minutes.
 The length will vary from program to program.
 Be prepared for a variety of questions as to your background, motivation for a career in medicine, strengths, weaknesses, learning style, future career goals, any academic difficulties encountered, significant accomplishments, clinical experiences (or lack thereof), your particular interest in that program, etc.

-- Tour and lunch with current students.
-While this is not usually a formal part of the interview process (students may not be expected to give information about applicants after visiting with them) it still provides the opportunity for programs to gather additional information.
-If applicants act inappropriately during the visit students will usually report such behavior to program directors.
-The students often act as gatekeepers of their programs and can be protective of its culture.
+- Tour and/or conversations with current students.
+While this is not usually a formal part of the interview process it still provides the opportunity for programs to gather additional information.
+If applicants act inappropriately students will usually report such behavior to program directors.

 - Attending a class.
 Some programs allow interviewees to attend a class, which helps you assess whether or not the teaching is strong and the students collegial.

-Interviews are normally conducted on campus and provide an opportunity for applicants to assess whether the program is a good fit.
-For those who are at great distance a Skype interview may be offered in lieu of the campus visit.
-If visiting campus, be sure to take this opportunity to soak up all you can about the atmosphere.
+Interviews are an opportunity for applicants to assess whether the program is a good fit.
 Be sure to consider the following during your visit: